ned14/automodinit/Readme.txt

 Version history:
 -=-=-=-=-=-=-=-=
+ * v0.12 5th Mar 2012
+   * Fixed a bug where isinstance would occasionally fail.
+Turns out the pkgutil loading mechanism doesn't check to see if the module is already loaded, so it was loading duplicates whose types wouldn't compare.

  * v0.11 5th Mar 2012
    * Fixed some typos in Readme.txt
    * Typically what worked before packaging did not work after.
 Fixed!